sindrets/diffview.nvim/README.md

 ![file-history-multi](https://user-images.githubusercontent.com/2786478/131269782-f4184640-6d73-4226-b425-feccb5002dd0.png)

 The file history view allows you to list all the commits that changed a given file or directory, and view the changes made in a diff split.
+Open a file history view for your current file by calling `:DiffviewFileHistory`.

 ## Usage